Variyun/ENGO551_Lab0/README.md

 **Link to demo:** https://youtu.be/8n3-r8TkNik

 ## File Explanation
 * .gitignore - This file is used to ignore directories or files when pushing/ committing changes.
 In this case we are ignoring node modules that have been installed for the website.
+To install these dependencies and modules, we can use the command "npm install".

 * gulpfile.js - This file is used by Gulp which is a JavaScript toolkit for front-end development.
 In this case we are using this to compile our .scss files and for browsersync.
 Browsersync allows you to refresh/ reload your webpage immediately when you change your code so you don't have to refresh the page every time.